-Over the past seven years BEVARS have been carrying out an excavation on a settlement site at Green on the Isle of Eday.
+Over the past nine years BEVARS have been carrying out an excavation on a settlement site at Green on the Isle of Eday.

 Eday lies in the middle of the group of islands to the north of mainland and the site is located a short distance from the cliffs at the south end of the island on the farm at Green.